A hierarchical reserving model for reported non-life insurance claims: Case study: European home insurance portfolio

-\paragraph{Hierarchical GBM} The hierarchical GBM follows the same three layer structure as the hierarchical GLM, but models each layer with a tree based Gradient Boosting Model (GBM).
-GBMs, as introduced by \cite{friedman2001}, model the data with a sequence of shallow decision trees, in which each tree improves the fit of the previous trees.
+\paragraph{Hierarchical GBM} The hierarchical GBM follows the same three layer structure and the same distributional assumptions as in the hierarchical GLM, but models each layer with a tree based Gradient Boosting Machine (GBM).
+GBMs, as introduced by \cite{friedman2001}, model the data with a sequence of shallow decision trees, in which each tree improves the fit obtained with previous trees.
 The GBM has three major advantages.
 First, through a sequence of trees a non-linear effect can be estimated for continuous covariates, thus removing the need to bin continuous variables.
 Second, automatic feature selection is integrated in the calibration process.
 Third, simple interaction effects between the covariates are automatically modelled.
 As a result of these advantages, the covariates \texttt{age.insured}, \texttt{construction.year}, \texttt{property.value}, \texttt{rep.delay} and \texttt{initial.reserve} can be included as continuous covariates.
-Furthermore, we do not include the interaction \texttt{dev.year * rep.month} as the model will automatically construct the relevant interactions.
+Furthermore, we do not include the interaction $\texttt{dev.year} * \texttt{rep.month}$ as the model will automatically construct the relevant interactions.
 In return, a number of tuning parameters such as the number of trees and the depth of each tree have to be tuned.
-We tune these parameters on January 1, 2015 using the cross validation strategy of Section~\ref{section:covariateselection}.
+We tune the number of trees, the shrinkage and the interaction depth of each tree in the GBM on January 1, 2015 using the cross-validation strategy outlined in Section~\ref{section:covariateselection}.
 Once tuned, these parameters remain fixed throughout the 364 remaining evaluation dates.